Last night saw the biggest stars of film and television come together as the 2020 Golden Globes took place in Hollywood.

-Finally, the Cecil B. DeMille award was presented to two-time Oscar-winning legend Tom Hanks for his remarkable work over the past forty years with memorable performances in the likes of Splash (1984), Big (1988), A League of Their Own (1992), Sleepless in Seattle (1993), Philadelphia (1993), Forrest Gump (1994), Apollo 13 (1995), Saving Private Ryan (1998), The Green Mile (1999), Cast Away (2000), Road to Perdition (2002), Catch Me If You Can (2002), The Terminal (2004), The Polar Express (2004), The Da Vinci Code (2006), Charlie Wilson’s War (2007), Captain Phillips (2013), Saving Mr. Banks (2013), Bridge of Spies (2015), Sully (2016), The Post (2017), A Beautiful Day in the Neighborhood (2019) and the Toy Story series (1995-2019).
+Finally, the Cecil B. DeMille award was presented to two-time Oscar-winning legend Tom Hanks for his remarkable cinematography over the past forty years with memorable performances in the likes of Splash (1984), Big (1988), A League of Their Own (1992), Sleepless in Seattle (1993), Philadelphia (1993), Forrest Gump (1994), Apollo 13 (1995), Saving Private Ryan (1998), The Green Mile (1999), Cast Away (2000), Road to Perdition (2002), Catch Me If You Can (2002), The Terminal (2004), The Polar Express (2004), The Da Vinci Code (2006), Charlie Wilson’s War (2007), Captain Phillips (2013), Saving Mr. Banks (2013), Bridge of Spies (2015), Sully (2016), The Post (2017), A Beautiful Day in the Neighborhood (2019) and the Toy Story series (1995-2019).

-To the surprise of no one, host Ricky Gervais delivered a brutal monologue that ripped into the likes of Cats, Prince Andrew, Leonardo DiCaprio and the #MeToo campaign.
+To the surprise of no one, Globes host Ricky Gervais delivered a brutal monologue that ripped into the likes of Cats, Prince Andrew, Leonardo DiCaprio and the #MeToo campaign.

-The full list of film winners are…
+The full list of Globe (film) winners are…

 BEST MOTION PICTURE (DRAMA)